 GAWB earns a return on its investments which includes its debt servicing costs.
-In 2010, we approved a weighted average cost of capital (WACC) of 9.35% which reflected prevailing market conditions.
-GAWB submitted a WACC of 6.85%.
-We calculated a benchmark WACC of 5.78%.
-Our estimate is lower due mainly to a decrease in the risk-free rate since GAWB made their submission.
+In 2010, a weighted average cost of capital (WACC) of 9.35% was applied, which reflected prevailing market conditions.
+GAWB initially submitted a WACC of 6.85% for 2015-20.
+We calculated a benchmark WACC of 5.41%.
+Our estimate is lower due mainly to a decrease in the risk-free rate since GAWB made its initial submission.